Chandan9898Kumar/maching_coding/src/ResumeBasedQuestion/README.md

 `Impact:` A fast FCP indicates that users can start engaging with the content quickly, which enhances their perception of the site's speed.

 `FCP Happens due to :`

- > Heavy imports block FCP
+> Heavy imports files block FCP
 > External CSS blocks FCP

 Optimization strategies: